What Are Consumer Rights for Refunds?

 DoNotPay’s virtual credit cards allow you to take advantage of free trials without worrying about charges when the free trial ends.
 While they contain legitimate credit card information accepted at the signup, they are not linked to your bank accounts, so using them is completely risk-free.

-Accessing DoNotPay from any web browser is easy.
+Accessing DoNotPay from any is easy.
 Once you log in, you’re welcome to explore a vast range of easy solutions to numerous bureaucratic issues:

 - Requesting refunds from any company

 - Scheduling a DMV appointment fuss-free

 - Dealing with credit card issues

 - Managing bills you are unable to pay

 - Getting compensation for delayed or canceled flights